bredele/cement/Readme.md

 # data-binding

-  Data attribute binding and interpolation for modern browsers...and IE8>
+  Data attribute binding for modern browsers...and IE8>

 ## Installation